 Some of the finest wildlife viewing in Africa

-Etosha is a truly epic National Park, offering some of the world’s finest wildlife viewing.
-Tucked away in the north of Namibia and stretching across 22,000 square kilometres of unrivalled remote landscape, it’s a top-notch choice for a totally secluded and surreal safari.
+Etosha is a truly amazing National Park, offering some of the world’s finest wildlife viewing.
+Tucked away in the north of Namibia and stretching across 22,000 square kilometres of unrivalled remote landscape, it’s a top-notch choice for an unforgettable safari experience.

 The Park rings the huge white Etosha Salt Pan that covers a whopping 20% of the entire Park.
 This Pan is the stomping ground to a breathtaking amount of animal life, with vast herds of zebra, giraffe and elephant roaming across its cracked white surface and surrounding savannah.
 Scattered with odd ‘upside down’ trees and shallow, salt-heavy lakes, Etosha feels as though it’s popped straight out of the pages of a Dr Seuss book, making it a seriously special place for a safari.